Beginner Paramotor Training

-Trevor has spent over 8 years teaching paramotor training at another well-known paramotor school before going off on his own.
-Over those 8 years, he learned what it takes to build a great pilot in a safe way.
+Trevor has spent nearly a decade teaching paramotor training at other well-known paramotor schools before going off on his own.
+Over the last decade, Trevor has learned what it takes to build a great pilot in a safe way.

 Trevor's combination of passion for flying and experience in this sport helps him teach students with all different backgrounds all looking to do different things.

 In addition to Trevor, there will be several other instructors there to help you along the way.
 They all have very different backgrounds and unique ways of teaching the same information which helps students learn more and faster.

 At Backcountry PPG we offer a "one and done" paramotor package deal for our students.
 This package deal gives our students a $600 discount for purchasing equipment through Backcountry PPG.
 We have packages ranging from around $12,000-$17,000

 How To Sign Up: